badlydrawnrob/anki-child-theme/source/themes/cards/missing/missing.md

 docs:
     http://tinyurl.com/anki-missing-card
 notes:
-    View compiled file in your text editor or a Chrome-type browser
+    View compiled file in your text editor or a Chrome-type browser.
+    The `## H2` titles represent Anki text fields, with the contents below.
 ---